-Self-compassion is the missing ingredient that stops the negative thinking habit.
+Self-compassion is the missing ingredient that stops the habit of negative thinking.

-It’s not about being selfish but rather being kind to yourself, acknowledging that it’s okay to make mistakes or feel bad sometimes.
+It’s not about being selfish but rather being kind to yourself, acknowledging that sometimes it’s okay to make mistakes or feel bad.

-Self-compassion helps you treating yourself with kindness and understanding when you make a mistake or experience a difficult situation.
+Self-compassion helps you treat yourself with kindness and understanding when you make a mistake or experience a difficult situation.

 Self-compassion helps you to look at the big picture.
 Life is full of both positive experiences and negative experiences.
-Self-compassion is what helps you to look at both sides of life non-judgmentally, so you can move forward with clarity and prevent a negative thinking habit.
+Self-compassion enables you to look at both sides of life non-judgmentally to move forward with clarity and prevent a negative thinking habit.

 Courageously embracing self-compassion will change your life in many ways.